 - Make Glutinous Balls: In a small bowl, add 1/2 cup glutinous rice.
 Gradually add 3 tbsp of water then mix, add 1 tbsp at a time to monitor the consistency.
 Stop when the flour starts to clump and you are able to handle it to form a small ball like a grapes size.
 If you happen to add too much water the flour will become runny.
 If this happens, just add more glutinous flour to bring it together.
 Divide it into 12 pieces and roll it using your palm to form a small ball size like what is shown in the photo.

 - Bring to Boil: In a large pan, add all ingredients EXCEPT the remaining 1/4 cup of glutinous flour.
 Bring to a boil in a medium heat until the yam and banana are soft, about 45 minutes.
 Stir from time to time to avoid curdling of coconut milk.
-Add glutinous balls and tapioca pearls and continue cooking until the tapioca pearls becomes big and translucent (about 20 – 30 minutes).
+Add glutinous balls and cook for for another 10 – 5 minutes on low heat.

 Serve warm or cold.
 Store leftover in the fridge.
 Enjoy!